jlouiss/100-days-of-code/log.md

 **Today's Progress**: I finally finished the survey page!

 **Thoughts**: It is satisfying to finishe something you started.
 I should start finishing things I once started and never finished.

+### Day 9: June 23, 2018
+**Today's Progress**: I went through some syntactic and responsive issues on the survey page, and did some js basics exercises.

+**Thoughts**: Yesterday I missed the challenge.
+I think I should do some algorithms challenges like hackerrank